Hello; and welcome to a collection of odds and ends from the Bible that come in handy now and then for just about everybody that's just starting out.

 According to those passages, people lacking eternal life, are lacking it because 1) they are unbelievers, 2) they are not paying attention to Christ's message, and 3) they don't trust God.

-The possession of eternal life is very crucial because according to God's testimony, as an expert witness in all matters pertaining to life and death; people lacking eternal life do not have God's son.
+The possession of eternal life is very crucial because according to God's testimony, as an expert witness in all matters pertaining to Christianity; people lacking eternal life do not have God's son.
 In other words: they are currently quite christless.

 ● 1John 5:11-12 . .
 This is what God has testified: He has given us eternal life, and this life is in His son.
 So whoever has God's son has this life; and whosoever does not have this life, does not have His son.

-NOTE: People that argue with God's testimony, are insinuating that He's a dishonest person of marginal integrity who can't be trusted to tell the truth.
+People that argue with God's testimony, are insinuating that He not only doesn't know what He's talking about, but also that God is a dishonest person of marginal integrity who can't be trusted to tell the truth.

 ● 1John 5:10 . .Whoever does not believe God has made him a liar by not believing the testimony God has given about His son.